 If you do not have such a document on hand, you will be obliged to fill out a visitor's questionnaire.
 It will stay with you during your stay in the country and must be handed over to the appropriate authorities upon departure.
 Thus, in the case of staying in the country for more than a day, departure is possible only with the presentation of a certificate with a negative PCR test result.

-Self-isolation and PCR test
+Self-isolation and PCR test in Belarus

 Who needs self-isolation and PCR test